wolfy-42/simu-documentation/documentation/05_User_Guide.md

 The example above is using the QuestaSim/Modelsim TCL interpreter GUI terminal.

-##### 5.3.1.2.2 Xilinx XSim vendor TCL interpreter
+##### Xilinx XSim vendor TCL interpreter

-##### 5.3.1.2.3 ModelSim/QuestaSim vendor TCL interpreter
+##### ModelSim/QuestaSim vendor TCL interpreter

-##### 5.3.1.2.4 ModelSim/QuestaSim vendor TCL interpreter
+##### ModelSim/QuestaSim vendor TCL interpreter

-##### 5.3.1.2.5 ModelSim/QuestaSim vendor TCL interpreter
+##### ModelSim/QuestaSim vendor TCL interpreter

+### 5.4.2 Automatic Regression

-### 5.3.2 Automatic Regression - using auto-generated test-case list
+The Automatic Regression gets its name from the auto-generated test-cases list located in __/dev/sim/regression_lists/_.

-The auto-generated test-cases list located in __/dev/sim/regression_lists/_ can be checked for regression progress information, which is a nice feature not available when running manual regression.
+The auto-generated test-case list can be checked for regression progress information, which is a nice feature not available when running manual regression.

 Another nice feature of the automated-regression is the option to run several threads in parallel.
 To accomplish this just open a few terminals and execute in each one a separate regression call.
-All regression calls will run in their own terminals and will use the auto-generated regression script to pick the next available test-case to run.
-This parallel execution makes the regression run much faster at the expense of using more simulator licenses, one per thread.
+All regression calls will run in their own terminals and will use one auto-generated regression script to pick the next available test-case to run and to exchange information about the next available next test-cases to execute.
+This parallel execution makes the regression run much faster, but at the expense of using more simulator licenses, one per thread.

-#### 5.3.2.1 Automatic Regression - in Linux TCL interpreter
+#### 5.4.2.1 Automatic Regression - using Linux TCL interpreter

 **(with SIMU shell, with SIMU regression call, simulator vendor tool independent)**